The Role of Oral Health in TMJ Disorders

 DENTAL HEALTH AND JAW MUSCLE TENSION

-Keeping your mouth healthy requires cleaning your teeth after you eat, massaging your gums frequently, and getting good routine dental care.
+Preventing dental and periodontal disease requires cleaning your teeth after you eat, massaging your gums frequently, and getting good routine dental care.
 The goal is not to sterilize your mouth or kill as many germs as possible, but to grow and maintain a healthy oral microbiome which protects your tissues from pathogens much like a healthy garden prevents weeds.
 Your oral microbiome health is affected not just by how often you brush and floss, but also by what you eat, how much stimulation your gums receive, and your overall state of health.

 CAVITIES